MAIN GALLERY EXHIBITIONS

 Opening Reception:

-Join TAUNY for an Opening Reception on Saturday, October 18, 2025, from 11:00 a.m. to 1:00 p.m. at The TAUNY Center, 53 Main Street, Canton, NY.
-The event will include a Q&A session with participating artists and refreshments will be served.
+The Opening Reception was held on Saturday, October 18, 2025, at The TAUNY Center.
+The event included a Q&A session with participating artists.

 About the Exhibit: